 Breastfeeding and medicines

-In accordance with NICE CG37, UNICEF’s baby friendly initiative and WHO guidelines mothers should be supported to breastfeed their child.
+In accordance with NICE CG37, UNICEF’s baby friendly initiative and WHO guidelines mothers and parents should be supported to breastfeed their child.
 Exclusive breastfeeding is recommended up to 6 months of age, with continued breastfeeding along with appropriate complementary foods up to two years of age and beyond.
 Breastmilk is acknowledged as being the optimal way to feed all babies including in developed countries.

 Ensure health professionals and pharmacists who prescribe or dispense drugs to a breastfeeding mother consult supplementary sources (for example, the Drugs and Lactation Database [LactMed] or seek guidance from the UK Drugs in Lactation Advisory Service.)